Tian-Yu-CAO/DNnet-A-Lightweight-Network-For-Real-Time-4K-Underwater-Image-Enhancement/README.md

 ![license](https://img.shields.io/github/license/Tian-Yu-CAO/DNnet-A-Lightweight-Network-For-Real-Time-4K-Underwater-Image-Enhancement)
 ![stars](https://img.shields.io/github/stars/Tian-Yu-CAO/DNnet-A-Lightweight-Network-For-Real-Time-4K-Underwater-Image-Enhancement)

 This repository is the official PyTorch implementation of DNnet: A lightweight network for real-time 4K underwater image enhancement using dynamic range and average normalization.
-[You can view the pre-proof version of our paper here.](https://www.sciencedirect.com/science/article/pii/S0957417425001836)
+[You can view the paper here.](https://www.sciencedirect.com/science/article/pii/S0957417425001836)

 ## 🚀 About DNnet
 DNnet utilizes a dynamic range and average normalization technique to significantly improve the quality of underwater images captured in 4K resolution.
 The model is optimized for real-time processing, making it suitable for practical applications in marine research, underwater robotics, and other related fields.
 The key features of our approach are as follows: